marekzajac97/bf2-blender/docs/README.md

 - Each LOD's mesh must have a minimum of 1 and a maximum of 5 UV layers assigned and each UV layer must be called `UV<index>`, where each one corresponds to the following texture maps:
     - For StaticMesh UV0 = Base, UV1 = Detail, UV2 = Dirt, UV3 (or UV2 if Dirt layer is not present) = Crack and the last one (always UV4) is the Lightmap UV, which can also be auto-generated when toggled in the export options.
     - For BundledMesh and SkinnedMesh there's only UV0 for all texture maps.
 - Be aware that when making StaticMeshes, tangent space is generated using UV1 (Detail Normal).
-This means that if Crack Normal map is also used, its UVs can't be rotated or mirrord (relative to Detail Normal UVs) otherwise the lighting calculations will be incorrect.
+This means that if Crack Normal map is also used, its UVs can't be rotated or mirrored (relative to Detail Normal UVs) otherwise the lighting calculations will be incorrect.

 ## Collision meshes
 - Each object may contain collision mesh data.
 To add it, you must create an empty child object prefixed with `NONVIS__`.
 This new object should have a maximum of 4 child objects (suffixed with `_COL<index>`) containing collision mesh data, each corresponding to a specific collision type: Projectile = COL0, Vehicle = COL1, Soldier = COL2, AI (navmesh) = COL3.
 Collision meshes should only be added under the object's Lod0 hierarchies.